Brother Profile KH552 for Paige, July 2026

 Scuff mark on the right-hand side of the carriage.

 The machine knits wonderfully despite imperfections.
-In fact, push-button machines handle some unusual yarns better than punch-card machines (not sure why but maybe due to the more fragile nature of the punch-card mechanism – if lint or dirt is stuck in it, it will not pattern properly…??).
+In fact, push-button machines handle some unusual yarns better than punch-card machines (not sure why, but maybe due to the more fragile nature of the punch-card mechanism if lint or dirt is stuck in it, it will not pattern properly…??).
 This is why I like these machines so much.
 They are working horses!!
-A combination of automatic stitches selection with hand manipulation of the needles will give a knitter a lot of possibilities!!
-Yes, punch cards and electronic machines are more versatile and people think they are easier.
+A combination of automatic stitch selection with hand manipulation of the needles will give a knitter a lot of possibilities!!
+Yes, punch cards and electronic machines are more versatile, and people think they are easier.
 But think about it: to come up with a novel design for a punch-card machine, a knitter needs to carefully punch a card and then test it.
 But the design is limited to a 12-24 stitch-repeat pattern.
-Yes, on an electronic machine one can use repeat patterns with more stitches but then the software is needed, special cables and all those machines are still expensive to buy!!
+Yes, on an electronic machine one can use repeat patterns with more stitches, but then the software is needed, special cables, and all those machines are still expensive to buy!!

-I am currently testing KR580 ribber, which fits Brother Profile KH552 machine.
+I am currently testing the KR580 ribber, which fits the Brother Profile KH552 machine.

 Brother KH588 knitting machine